pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 ## DNS Configuration

-In addition to gratis HTTPS service, content distribution, and some nifty security features, CloudFlare also offers the ability to use a CNAME for the "root" domain for your site through something they call [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).
+In addition to gratis HTTPS service, content distribution, and many nifty security features, CloudFlare also offers the ability to use a CNAME for the "root" domain for your site through something they call [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).

 We recommend you take advantage of this feature as it frees you up from being tied to a single IP address, which is inherently risky.
 Here are some example DNS settings: